HAIM-LAB/HHAI-KEML-DCRF_BiLSTM_2025/README.md

 - Update the dataset path, feature set path, and any other necessary paths for saving data, scores, and images.
 - Make sure all paths are correctly configured before running the code to avoid errors.

-# Publicly avalable dataset as example.
+# Publicly available dataset as an example
 - https://www.kaggle.com/datasets/preethikurra/ravdess-tess/data

 # Notes